nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 Please note the following about the format of commands given under each [feature](#features).

-* Words in CAPS are the parameters to be supplied by the user
+* CAPS are the parameters to be supplied by the user eg. DESCRIPTION

-* Words in `markdown` format are related to commands provided by the user
+* `markdown` format are related to commands provided by the user eg. `help`

-* Words in *italics* format are related to buttons that can be found on the screen
+* *italics* format are related to buttons that can be found on the screen *From Text/CSV*

-* Items surrounded by [square brackets] are mandatory fields, while the items in {curly brackets} are optional
+* Items surrounded by [square brackets] are mandatory fields, while the items in {curly brackets} are optional eg.
+  [DESCRIPTION] {TIME}

-* Words in "double quotation marks" are the names of items
+* Words in "double quotation marks" are the names of items eg. "beef noodles"

+* 💡 indicates helpful suggestions that will enhance your experience

+* ⚠️ highlights actions you should avoid

 ## Quick Start